-- 1. Two weeks prior to the audit, districts/units were notified of the audit to ensure the duty location had been prepared for the audit and that all documentation was available for review. - 2.
-Auditors were assigned to each district/unit to be audited utilizing a single review process. - 3.
+- 1. Two weeks prior to the audit, the district was notified of the audit to ensure the duty location had been prepared for the audit and that all documentation was available for review. - 2.
+Auditors were assigned to conduct a double-blind review process. - 3.
 The auditors utilized the digital audit form to input the results of the audit. - 4.
-The auditors inspected any necessary related documents provided by the district/unit as evidence of compliance or reviewed online data. - 5.
-When the documentation was unavailable at the time of the audit, the district/unit was given until the end of the audit period to provide the documentation. - 6.
+The auditors inspected any necessary related documents provided by the district as evidence of compliance or reviewed online data. - 5.
+When the documentation was unavailable at the time of the audit, the district was given until the end of the audit period to provide the documentation. - 6.
 Once the auditors entered their audit results, compliance scores were determined for the requirements listed above.
 This final report documents whether the compliance rate for each requirement met the threshold for substantial compliance (95%).

-Reviews - Compliance Scores Table
+Reviews - Compliance Scores Table (7th District Only)